We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - contain warnings and directions that mimic those of prescription products

 A doctor may prescribe a drug that stimulates blood flow to the penis.
-This should help the person achieve an erection.
+This can help a person achieve an erection.

 The four main FDA-approved oral drugs for ED are:

-Different drugs vary in dose, how long they work for, and possible side effects.
+Different drugs vary in dose, how long they work, and possible side effects.
+Roughly

 Some possible side effects include:

-Some groups should not take medications for ED, as they can be dangerous.
+Some groups should not take ED medications, as they can be dangerous.
 This includes people who:

 - take nitrate drugs or have heart problems